 Increased Magnesium May Decrease Inflammation

 The stress caused by insomnia is known to contribute to chronic inflammation, an important underlying cause of heart disease.
-A new study found that people with sleep difficulties are more likely to have signs of chronic inflammation if their diets are low in magnesium, and that supplementing with magnesium can reduce these signs.
+A study found that people with sleep difficulties are more likely to have signs of chronic inflammation if their diets are low in magnesium, and that supplementing with magnesium can reduce these signs.

 The study, published in Magnesium Research, included 100 people over age 50 who reported that their sleep quality was poor.
-After completing a diet questionnaire and going through some baseline tests, half of the participants were given 320 mg of magnesium (in the form of magnesium citrate) per day and the other half were given placebo for seven weeks.
+After completing a diet questionnaire and going through some baseline tests, half of the participants were given 320 mg of magnesium (in the form of magnesium citrate) per day and the other half were given a placebo for seven weeks.

 Low magnesium linked to inflammation

 The experiment revealed several findings:

 - Fewer than half of the people in the study were getting enough dietary magnesium to meet the estimated average requirement (the amount estimated to meet the needs of 50% of people), and more than one-third had low magnesium levels in their blood.

 - People with low-magnesium diets had higher levels of C-reactive protein (CRP), a marker of inflammation that is closely correlated with cardiac risk.

 - A low magnesium diet was also associated with a higher body mass index, a number based on height and weight that is used to diagnose overweight and obesity.
 Scientists have found a close relationship between obesity and inflammation.

 - CRP levels decreased in people in the magnesium group whose CRP levels were high at the beginning of the study, but increased in those in the placebo group.